 - With mortgage rates at 4.25%, the payment is $1,107.
 The home is out-of-budget.

-This example show why you should never shop for homes by “price range”.
-The same home is affordable when rates are low; and unaffordable when rates increase.
+This example shows why we should not shop for homes by “price range” before getting the pre-approval for a loan.
+The same home is affordable when rates are low and un-affordable when rates increase.
+However, we do use “price ranges” once the budgeted amount is known after receiving the mortgage broker’s approval for a loan’s set amount.

 Adjust your target price range based on current mortgage rates.
-It’s the only true way to keep on-budget.
+It’s the only true way to keep in-budget.

-Most of the homeowners with homes listed for sale want to know that you are pre-approved or qualify to purchase their home.
+Most of the homeowners with homes listed for sale want to know that the buyers looking at their homes are pre-approved or qualify to purchase their homes.
 Some will even ask that you bring the letter with you when you preview their home.

 8. Shop For Homes With Confidence

 Access to good tools can help, too.
-Use a mortgage calculator to see how today’s mortgage rates might fit your household budget, and what your mortgage PITI could be.
+Use a mortgage calculator to see how today’s mortgage rates might fit within the household budget, and what the mortgage PITI could be.

 9. Home Buyers’ FAQs